MajesticWafer/node-chat/README.md

 - `server.js` - Backend server using Node.js and Socket.IO
 - `public/index.html` - Frontend with a simple chat UI
+- `public/remote.html` - Frontend that can be used on static domains
 - `public/` - Folder containing all static files (HTML, CSS, JS)

 ## Extend the Project